shelling/feint/README.md

 Advanced features will include

+- Data Conversion.
+Pass a callback to convert data to a certain format
+- Type Coercion.
+Ensure the result is a certain type.
+Implicit data conversion.
 - Nested Presentation.
 If some attributes are from associations, delegate them to presenters of associations.
 - GraphQL Support.
 Being the glue of GraphQL type definitions and legacy models